OpenOrienteering/mapper/INSTALL.md

 First of all, you need to install (and update) MSYS2, https://www.msys2.org/.
 The next step is to install all dependencies used by Mapper at build time and at run time.
-This will download more than 1.3 GB and take more than 9 GB of disk spaced after installation.
+This will download more than 1.3 GB and take more than 9 GB of disk space after installation.
 In an msys2 terminal window, type:

 ```
 pacman -S git mingw-w64-x86_64-qt-creator mingw-w64-x86_64-proj mingw-w64-x86_64-gdal mingw-w64-x86_64-ninja mingw-w64-x86_64-cmake mingw-w64-x86_64-doxygen mingw-w64-x86_64-gdb